jhucsf/fall2020/resources/exam3review-solutions.md

 ```

 Assume that all of the variables in this function (`n`, `sum`, and `i`) are allocated by the compiler as CPU registers, so that there are no memory references in the assembly code generated for this function.
 Is it possible for any page faults to occur as a result of executing this function?
 Briefly explain why or why not.

+**Possible answer**:

+Page faults could definitely occur due to instruction fetches, if the code for the instructions implementing the loop are in a virtual page which is not currently mapped to a physical page.

 **D2)** Say that you have a CPU with 64 bit virtual addresses and a 16K (2<sup>14</sup> bytes) page size.
 Assume that page table entries (at all levels of the page table hierarchy) are the same size as addresses, i.e., 8 bytes.